Joshua Tree is quickly becoming a popular wedding and elopement destination for couples all around the world.

 Max capacity: 100 people, 1 car

 The Indian Cove Amphitheater is Joshua Tree’s largest wedding venue, and one of my personal favorites.
 The ceremony site is wide open and backed by beautiful rock formations.
-It’s the perfect site for couples looking to have a mid-sized wedding.
+It’s the perfect site for couples looking to have a larger wedding.

 Hidden Valley Picnic Area